 Hi there, How is your January going?
 Mine started well… mostly working out and detoxing.
 Now, since 7 days detox is over, I am still trying to eat healthier and exercise daily, that mean less bread, pasta and sweets as well as meat, and more veggies […]

-I think it’s just amazing to get childhood memories and transfer them onto your own kids, making a tradition and memories for them as well.
-Walmart is always well stocked up, so why not shop where I know I can find it easily without any problems.
+I think it’s just amazing to get childhood memories and transfer them onto your own kids.
+Making a tradition and memories for them as well.

 - 2 cups fresh Organic Baby Spinach